vaibhavAP/gitprojects/README.md

 There was once no easy way to migrate your team's collaborative work (Milestones, Labels, Issues) to another repository.
 This was especially thorny for teams moving a project into GitHub Enterprise, or open sourcing an existing project by moving it out of GitHub Enterprise.
 This is a tool to help that process.

 ## Dependencies
-GitMover is just a Python script.
+Git Project Management uses Python scripts.
 You'll need `PyGithub`, and `argparse` installed.
 Install them with pip: `pip install PyGithub argparse`.

 Running the project takes multiple arguments and was inspired by a Python 2